 Homemade lemon & garlic dressing

 We’ll start with the dressing that started it all.
-To make this lemon garlic dressing, all you need is a lemon, some vegetable oil, garlic, and salt and pepper.
+To make this lemon garlic dressing, all you need is a lemon, some olive oil, garlic, and salt and pepper.

 In case you don’t have fresh lemons on hand, you can use lemon juice from a bottle.
 If you do this, I believe about 3 tablespoons of juice is the equivalent of one lemon.
 But use fresh if you can – I think it tastes better!